nolazybits/test/README.md

 You can see the notification and user menu
 Users' avatar are loaded randomly from uiface

-Warning in compilation due to angular2-highcharts importing typings (it's a bug)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.